-While annuities, and the net returns they generate, are based on a series of factors which vary depending on the issuing company and your choice of annuity, they do offer tremendous flexibility in terms of transferring sub-accounts and the entire annuity itself.
 Due to the highly profitable nature of annuity products, insurance companies provide a variety of incentives and bonuses to get investors to transfer.
+While annuities and the net returns they generate are based on a series of factors that vary depending on the issuing company and your choice of annuity, they offer tremendous flexibility in transferring sub-accounts and the entire annuity itself.
 This generally helps to offset the early surrender charges applicable when you bail out on an annuity investment.

-Ultimately, the essential benefits from an annuity are death benefit, tax deferral, and guaranteed income payments.
+Ultimately, the essential benefits from an annuity are a death benefit, tax deferral, and guaranteed income payments.
 No other investment vehicle will continue making payments without management or risk, even if you live well into a ripe old age.
 Either your existing capital dries up, or you have to continue managing, with some risk, an investment portfolio.
-With an annuity, the accumulation and distribution phases of investment are merged and what you get is an investment vehicle which offers substantial and continued returns with relatively lower or no risks in the long term.
+With an annuity, the accumulation and distribution phases of investment are merged.
+What you get is an investment vehicle that offers substantial and continued returns with relatively lower or no risks in the long term.

-It is to be noted that there are various kinds of annuities ( immediate fixed, deferred variable, etc. ) within the two main types, and numerous insurance companies who offer annuity products with varying rates of return, different administrative and annual charges, and differing corporate policies for allocation of sub-accounts, annuity surrenders, and transfers.
+It is to be noted that there are various kinds of annuities ( immediate fixed, deferred variable, etc. ) within the two main types and numerous insurance companies that offer annuity products.
+Products with varying rates of return, different administrative and annual charges, and differing corporate policies for allocation of sub-accounts, annuity surrenders, and transfers.
 Each annuity and each company has its own set of advantages and features.
 Which annuity from what company is most suitable for you, and offers the most benefits, should be decided in consultation with your financial advisor.